 You may get a lot of positive reinforcement out of interaction with your co-workers; leaving your job means finding new sources of reinforcement.
 You may find strength in the community you live in; moving may mean finding new friendships and anchors.

 It’s important in any life change to manage not just the finances, but your emotions and mental state as well.
 After all, the whole reason you’re making the change is in the pursuit of something better!

-Life's an adventure that we only get to live once.
+Life’s an adventure that we only get to live once.
 Don’t be afraid to take some risks, make some changes and see what’s out there for you.
-Even if it means taking a financial step backwards, you’ve got the opportunity to try for something better and that’s something you can carry with you the rest of your life.
+Even if it means taking a financial step backward, you’ve got the opportunity to try for something better and that’s something you can carry with you the rest of your life.